Coronavirus: where to buy face masks and how to make your own

 Where can you buy reusable face masks?

-Some sellers are donating part of their profits or products to the NHS.
+Some sellers are donating part of their profits or products to the NHS or other charitable initiatives surrounding the coronavirus.

 How much do face masks cost?